Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r34.23
+- Fixed and issue with combat monitor outputs that could lead to errors spam
+- Combat monitor should not longer consider hunter Feign Death as dead friendly unit
+- Routes for Netherstorm & Shadowmoon Valley mapped by Emily added
+- Changed the internal map data structur

 ## Changes in SkuMapper r3.3
 - Fixed an issue with the new Blizzard options panel and key bindings.
 - Changed the map file format.